Penile Cancer Overview

 - Swelling

-In addition to penile cancer, most of these symptoms can also result from a less serious bacterial or fungal infection or an allergic reaction.
-Still, it’s important to promptly discuss any unusual changes with a physician who can provide a proper diagnosis.
-When detected early, penile cancer can be effectively treated and even cured.
+In addition to penile cancer, most of these symptoms can also result from a less serious bacterial or fungal infection or allergic reaction.
+Even so, it is important to promptly discuss any unusual changes with a physician who can provide a proper diagnosis.
+When detected early, penile cancer can often be effectively treated and even cured.

-Usually, penile cancer is diagnosed with a physical exam followed by a biopsy.
-This procedure involves removing a small amount of suspicious tissue from the penis, then examining the sample under a microscope for evidence of cancer.
+Typically, penile cancer is diagnosed through a physical examination followed by a biopsy.
+This procedure involves removing a small amount of suspicious tissue from the penis.
+The sample will then be sent to a laboratory for microscopic examination by a pathologist, who can identify cancerous cells.

 How is penile cancer treated?

-For relatively small lesions, surgery is often the recommended treatment approach.
-By utilizing minimally invasive techniques such as cryosurgery, which freezes and destroys cancerous cells, a surgeon can minimize any disruption to surrounding healthy tissues, which can help to maintain the function and appearance of the penis.
+For a relatively small penile lesion, surgery is often the primary treatment.
+By using minimally invasive techniques such as cryosurgery, which freezes and destroys cancerous cells, a surgeon can minimize any disruption to the surrounding healthy tissues, helping to maintain the function and appearance of the penis.

-More advanced penile cancer may require more extensive surgery, which may involve removing lymph nodes near the penis, and possibly radiation therapy or chemotherapy.
+Advanced penile cancer may require more extensive surgery, which may involve removing lymph nodes near the penis.
+Radiation therapy or chemotherapy may also be considered.

-Moffitt Cancer Center is proud to have turned the traditional cancer care model on its head.
-We emphasize rapid care so our patients can begin treatment as soon as possible, which is the key to achieving the best possible outcome and quality of life.
+Moffitt is proud to have transformed the traditional cancer care model.
+We emphasize rapid care so our patients can begin treatment as soon as possible, which is the key to achieving the optimal outcome and quality of life.